Convergence of random variables

+In probability theory, there exist several different notions of convergence of sequences of random variables, including convergence in probability, convergence in distribution, and almost sure convergence.
+The different notions of convergence capture different properties about the sequence, with some notions of convergence being stronger than others.
+For example, convergence in distribution tells us about the limit distribution of a sequence of random variables.
+This is a weaker notion than convergence in probability, which tells us about the value a random variable will take, rather than just the distribution.

-In probability theory, there exist several different notions of convergence of random variables.
-The convergence of sequences of random variables to some limit random variable is an important concept in probability theory, and its applications to statistics and stochastic processes.
-The same concepts are known in more general mathematics as stochastic convergence and they formalize the idea that a sequence of essentially random or unpredictable events can sometimes be expected to settle down into a behavior that is essentially unchanging when items far enough into the sequence are studied.
+The concept is important in probability theory, and its applications to statistics and stochastic processes.
+The same concepts are known in more general mathematics as stochastic convergence and they formalize the idea that certain properties of a sequence of essentially random or unpredictable events can sometimes be expected to settle down into a behavior that is essentially unchanging when items far enough into the sequence are studied.
 The different possible notions of convergence relate to how such a behavior can be characterized: two readily understood behaviors are that the sequence eventually takes a constant value, and that values in the sequence continue to change but can be described by an unchanging probability distribution.